-There are good reasons why the areas surrounding Gaffney, East Gaffney, Blacksburg, Cherokee Falls.
-Chesnee are called Cherokee County.
+There are good reasons why the surrounding Gaffney, East areas Gaffney, Blacksburg, Cherokee Falls, and Chesnee are collectively referred to as Cherokee County.
 The Native American Cherokee were the original inhabitants.
-This region was once regarded as a paradise: "...the woodlands, carpeted with grass; and the wild pea-vine, growing as high as a horse's back, and wildflowers of every hue, were the constant admiration of the traveler and adventurous pioneer."
-Until European settlers began exploiting the natural resources, "the trees were generally larger, and stood so wide apart that a deer or a buffalo could be easily seen at a long distance - there being nothing to obstruct the view but the rolling surface."29
+This region was once paradise: "....the regarded as а woodlands, carpeted with grass; and the wild pea-vine, growing as high as a horse's back, and wildflowers of every hue, were the constant admiration of the traveler and adventurous pioneer."
+Until European settlers began exploiting the natural resources, "the trees were generally larger, and stood so wide apart that a deer or a buffalo could be easily seen at a long distance - there being nothing to obstruct the view but the rolling surface."1

 Between 1750 and 1780, significant migration into this area occurred, primarily driven by Scots-Irish extended families.
-They discovered a richness in the land beyond their imaginations, filled with natural resources and potential for agriculture.
-This bountiful environment may have made the dangers they faced, including threats from Native Americans and outlaws, seem worthwhile in pursuit of a better life.
-The promise of prosperity in this new frontier compelled these settlers to brave the uncertainties and challenges of Backcountry living.
+They discovered a wealth in the land that exceeded their imaginations, filled with natural resources and agricultural potential.
+This abundant environment may have made the dangers they encountered, including threats from Native Americans and outlaws, seem worthwhile in their pursuit of a better life.
+The promise of prosperity in this new frontier drew these settlers to face the uncertainties and challenges of Backcountry living.